AngleProtocol/angle-docs/transmuter/README.md

 **Gas-efficiency:** Thanks to a range of different optimizations, the system is able to minimize the gas needed to interact with it.

 **Modularity:** The system can not only accept any type of asset in the backing, its implementation is such that it can work for any type of stablecoin.
-On top of that, it is fully compatible with the other Angle protocol's minting modules: it works in parallel with the protocol's Borrowing module, flash-loan systems and direct deposit modules.
+On top of that, it is fully compatible with the other protocol's minting modules: it works in parallel with the Angle's Borrowing module, flash-loan systems and direct deposit modules.

 ## 🤝 Governance

 While the main functionalities of the Transmuter system can work autonomously with no governance involved, Transmuter is not a governance-free system.

-Within Angle, the protocol governance (and so veANGLE holders) must be involved to add new collateral assets, to adjust the fee parameters that determine the target and maximum exposures to each asset, to change the different oracle parameters, to modify the settings of the redemption curve, or to simply pause minting or burning from an asset.
+The protocol governance (and so veANGLE holders) must be involved to add new collateral assets, to adjust the fee parameters that determine the target and maximum exposures to each asset, to change the different oracle parameters, to modify the settings of the redemption curve, or to simply pause minting or burning from an asset.

-Governance also has the means to update Transmuter's global accounting and affect the system's collateralization ratio to reflect if a profit or a loss is made in some other place of the protocol.
+Governance also has the means to update Transmuter's global accounting and affect the system's collateralization ratio to potentially take into account a profit or a loss made in some other place of the protocol.

 ## 🕵️ Audits